 Communicating the impact of change management, or lack thereof, in terms of costs and risks can be a powerful approach if these are prevailing concepts for your organization or your audiences.

-Positioning change management as a cost avoidance technique or a risk mitigation tactic can be an effective approach to sharing the value of change management and gaining support for assigning the time, energy and resources to managing the people side of change.
+Positioning change management as a cost avoidance technique or a risk mitigation tactic can be an effective approach to sharing the value of change management.
+This strategy can also help you gain support for assigning the time, energy and resources to managing the people side of change.